ryanatkn/fuz/contributing.md

 Fuz is ready to use in your own projects, with the major caveat that there will be a lot of breaking changes.
-The code is significantly incomplete but I think it's stable enough to use if you're willing to keep up with the relatively fast-moving [changelog](CHANGELOG.md).
+The code is significantly incomplete but I think it's stable enough to use if you're willing to keep up with a sometimes-sparse [changelog](CHANGELOG.md).
-See the [GitHub issues](https://github.com/ryanatkn/fuz/issues).
+(reading PRs may be needed sometimes, I'll work on that) See the [GitHub issues](https://github.com/ryanatkn/fuz/issues).

 I'm open to PRs when they fit the project's design goals, which can be subtle and arbitrary.